By Ben Simonds

 In the United States, conservation and tree planting have attracted bipartisan support.
 The top four Democratic candidates have included some form of conservation commitment in their climate proposals, and Republican members of the House have has made trees a mainstay of its new climate plan.
 And just this week, President Trump pledged his support for the 1 trillion trees campaign platform recently launched by the World Economic Forum with the support of Salesforce CEO Marc Benioff.

-Across the globe, countries as diverse as Colombia, Pakistan and Fiji are leading significant reforestation efforts (relative to their size), and just last year Ethiopia made the record books for planting 360 million trees in a single day.
+Across the globe, countries as diverse as Colombia, Pakistan and Fiji are leading significant reforestation efforts (relative to their size), and just last year Ethiopia entered the record books for planting 360 million trees in a single day.
 The tree planting fervor has even spread to the YouTube generation, when late last year influencer Jimmy Donaldson, known online as “Mr. Beast,” mobilized fellow Youtubers to raise $20 million for tree planting in a matter of weeks.

 Taken together, this new focus on reforestation represents a sea change taking place in the world of “natural climate solutions.”
 This is short-hand for the broad range of actions – centered on the protection, restoration and sustainable management of the world’s ecosystems – to help increase climate mitigation and adaptation around the globe, as well as support sustainable development and protect and promote biodiversity.